apache/pulsar/site2/docs/client-libraries-go.md

 }
 ```

-Then configure a locally running Prometheus instance to scrape metrics from the application with the following `prometheus.yml`:
+2. To scrape metrics from applications, configure a local running Prometheus instance using a configuration file (`prometheus.yml`).

 ```yaml
 scrape_configs: